-Spa an Methods, including herbicide active ingredient, trade name, application From To technique 34/2 60/2 For non-sensitive areas (spans) cut stump/basal treatment with 25% Garlon 4 and 75% Forest Crop Oil (FCO).
-50/50 Accord or Garlon 3A/Water for stump treatment in the riparian zones, Stubble treat structure sites and the right-of-way roads with 90% Water, 6% FCO, 3% Garlon 4 and 1% Tordon 22 K. Follow-up treatment-foliar application of the above chemicals as noted under stubble treatment, except FCO.
+Span l Methods, Fro To Including herbicide active ingredient, trade name, application technique m 1/1 21/10 For non-sensitive areas (spans) cut stump/basal treatment with 25% Garlon 4 and 75% Forest Crop Oil (FCO).
+50/50 Accord or Garlon 3A/Water for stump treatment in the riparian zones, Stubble treat structure sites and the right-of-way roads with 90% Water, 6% FCO, 3% Garlon 4 and 1% Tordon 22 K. Follow-up treatment, foliar application of the above chemicals as noted under stubble treatment, except for FCO is omitted and Garlon 3A replaces Garlon 4.
 Foliar treat Scotch broom.